Best Companies That Buy Houses for Cash (2026)

 Opendoor is a publicly traded real estate technology company that purchases homes directly using a data-driven pricing model.
 Instead of listing on the open market, sellers can request an online offer by submitting basic property details and completing a home assessment.

 After the initial estimate, Opendoor typically conducts a walkthrough or virtual inspection to confirm the home’s condition.
-The final offer usually reflects service fees, estimated repair costs, and standard closing expenses, all of which are disclosed before the seller commits.
+The final offer usually reflects a service fee of around 5%, estimated repair costs, and standard closing expenses, all of which are disclosed before the seller commits.

 This option is often a fit for homeowners who want a predictable, step-by-step process and are comfortable trading some price upside for convenience and a defined timeline.